dotnet/sign/README.md

 }
 ```

 After updating the manifest, you'll likely want to edit the application configuration to enable "conditional access."
-This means that only assigned users and applications can get an access token to for this service.
+This means that only assigned users and applications can get an access token to/for this service.
 Otherwise, anyone who can authenticate in your directory can call the service.

 ### Client
 Create a new application entry to represent your client application.
 The client will use the "client credetials" flow to login to Azure AD